Iceland Wellness & Wilderness

 We believe that travel can be a force for good and wherever possible, we work with local travel companies in the country who can help us make a difference and ensure that the tourism dollars benefit local communities.

-For this trip, we have partnered with Saga and work with local hotels except for the hotel we stay at in Reykjavik.
-ION Adventure Hotel is female owned while FossHotel is a family-run business.
+For this trip, we have partnered with a local female guide and work with local hotels except for the hotel we stay at in Reykjavik.
+ION Adventure Hotel is a female owned while FossHotel is a family-run business.

 Iceland has an excellent healthcare system and you do not need to get any special vaccines to visit.
 However, it is a good idea to visit your doctor and get refreshers for vaccines such as tetanus and to make sure that you carry all your medicines and prescribed drugs as well as the official prescriptions from your doctor which you may be asked to show at the border.

 Our detailed packing list can be found here.

-The most important idea to remember when packing for Iceland is to bring layers and to dress for a weather that can change in minutes from sunny to extremely windy, to freezing cold, even in the summer.
+The most important idea to remember when packing for Iceland is to waterproof yourself and bring layers and to dress for a weather that can change in minutes from sunny to extremely windy, to freezing cold, even in the summer.
 October is a month of change when the country goes from summer to winter and that means you can experience 4 seasons in a day, though if we are honest, it’s never warm in Iceland!

 Bringing appropriate clothes is essential on this trip, as is having the adequate footwear which usually consists of proper walking boots that can keep your feet warm even when walking on snow and ice.
-A warm jacket is key and you should consider a waterproof one in case of rain or spray from the powerful waterfalls.
+A warm jacket is key and wearing waterproof clothes (from head to toe) is essential at all times but especially in October.
 And don’t forget your swim suit!